Kermalis/VGMusicStudio/README.md

 * Repeat command
 * Nested PATT (3 is the maximum)
 * Confirm that priority kills the next lowest (6 kills 5 even if 4,5,7 are playing) in-game then implement it
-* Fix ADSR on PSG instruments
+* Find a way to have the UI show the PSG restricted velocities
+* Prevent popping when notes start and end (FMOD issue)
-* Find out why some instruments sound strange \[Example: Mario Kart Snow Land drum\]
+* Find out why some instruments sound strange \[Example: Mario Kart Snow Land drum\] (probably output frequency in fmod)
 * Support pret dissassembly projects
 * Running status in song disassembler
 * MIDI saving - preview the MIDI with the Sequencer class